-Financing: General Fund Time Frame: Adopt objective design standards by December 2025 and implement thereafter.
+Time Frame: Adopt objective design standards and both review and revise CUP findings requirements by December 2025 and implement thereafter.
 Implementation Responsibility: Community Development Department Quantified Objective: 50 units over the planning period; of these, 25 units in higher-opportunity areas to promote access to resources and mobility for target households.
 Relevant Policies: Policy 1.8, Policy 2.7